The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/advanced-guide.md

 For comparison, using Storm’s Eye and Storm’s Path combo grants us 50 gauge.
 This would change the situation above slightly, as we would hit 100 gauge earlier, forcing us to use Fell Cleave or Inner Chaos.

-Some fights also favour stacking up 30+ seconds of Surging Tempest right before any downtime occurs.
+Some fights also favor stacking up 30+ seconds of Surging Tempest right before any downtime occurs.
 This would let us skip getting the buff back up once the boss reappears, giving us the option of using Inner Release right off the bat.
 The gauge gained from Storm’s Path is quickly outvalued by being able to use Inner Release faster, making it possible to gain an extra use before the fight ends, or before yet another downtime.

 Or you know, having our burst right inside the party buffs, instead of being delayed by the GCDs you’d use to put up the Surging Tempest.

 ### Carrying Buffs